asterics/FABI/Documentation/MarkdownManual/Fabi User Manual.md

 **Key selection explained:**
 The desired keyboard key can be chosen from a selection box (left of the "Add" button).
 After clicking **ADD**, the selected key name (key identifier) appears in "Insert Keys" field, indicating that this key is now assigned to the button.
 Multiple keys can be added for generating key combinations / keyboard shortcuts.
 Figure 8 shows how to assign keyboard key "KEY_D" to button 1.
 This will cause a lowercase "d" to be written each time button 1 is pressed.
-Alternatively to the selection box, keys or key combinations can also be recorded from live keyboard input by clicking the "Insert key" field (left of the "Clear" button).
+Alternatively to the selection box, keys or key combinations can also be recorded from live keyboard input by clicking the "Insert keys" field (left of the "Clear" button).
 Keys that have already been assigned can be removed by clicking **CLEAR**.

 ***Note:*** With "KEY_SHIFT" in combination with letter keys, capital letters can be created.
 All supported key names (identifiers) can be found in the appendix.